Kolyma: History

-Under Joseph Stalin's rule, Kolyma became the most notorious region for the Gulag labor camps.
+Under Joseph Stalin's rule, The Kolyma Gulag (Колыма гулаг, колымский гулаг) became the most notorious region for the Gulag labor camps.
 Tens of thousands or more people died en route to the area or in the Kolyma's series of gold mining, road building, lumbering, and construction camps between 1932 and 1954.
 It was Kolyma's reputation that caused Aleksandr Solzhenitsyn, author of The Gulag Archipelago, to characterize it as the "pole of cold and cruelty" in the Gulag system.
 The Mask of Sorrow monument in Magadan commemorates all those who died in the Kolyma forced-labour camps and the recently dedicated Church of the Nativity remembers the victims in its icons and Stations of the Camps.

 Emergence of the Gulag camps

 Gold and platinum were discovered in the region in the early 20th century.
 During the time of the USSR's industrialization (beginning with Joseph Stalin's first five-year plan, 1928–1932) the need for capital to finance economic development was great.
 The abundant gold resources of the area seemed tailor-made to provide this capital.
 A government agency Dalstroy (Дальстрой, acronym for Far North Construction Trust) was formed to organize the exploitation of the area.
 Prisoners were being drawn into the Soviet penal system in large numbers during the initial period of Kolyma's development, most notably from the so-called anti-Kulak campaign and the government's internal war to force collectivization on the USSR's peasantry.
 These prisoners formed a readily available workforce.

 The initial efforts to develop the region began in 1932, with the building of the town of Magadan by forced labor.
-(Many projects in the USSR were already using forced labor, most notably the White Sea-Baltic Canal.)
+(Many projects in the USSR were already using forced labor, most notably the White Sea–Baltic Canal.)
 After a gruelling train ride in unheated boxcars on the Trans-Siberian Railway, prisoners were disembarked at one of several transit camps (such as Nakhodka and later Vanino) and transported across the Sea of Okhotsk to the natural harbor chosen for Magadan's construction.
 Conditions aboard the ships were harsh.
-According to a 1987 article in Time Magazine: "During the 1930s the only way to reach Magadan was by ship from Khabarovsk, which created an island psychology and the term Gulag archipelago.
+According to a 1987 article in Time magazine: "During the 1930s the only way to reach Magadan was by ship from Khabarovsk, which created an island psychology and the term Gulag archipelago.
 Within the crowded prison ships thousands died during transportation.
 One survivor's memoir recounts that the prison ship SS Dzhurma was caught in the autumn ice in 1933 while trying to get to the mouth of the Kolyma River.
 When it reached port the following spring, it carried only crew and guards.
 All 12,000 prisoners were missing, left dead on the ice."
 It turns out that this incident, widely reported since it was first mentioned in a book published in 1947, could not have happened as the ship Dzhurma was not in Soviet hands until mid 1935.